Quantile Graphical Models: Bayesian Approaches: Graph estimation consistency

-\begin{thm} From \eqref{qtllikeli} and \eqref{posterior2}, under conditions B1--B5, for any $\delta>0$, $\Pi(KL( f^0_{k,-k},f_{k,-k})$ $>\delta+\delta_k^*|.) $ goes to zero almost surely for all $ k$. \end{thm} Next, we derive the posterior convergence rate under the model misspecification.
+\begin{thm} From \eqref{qtllikeli} and \eqref{posterior2}, under conditions B1--B5, for any $\delta>0$, $\Pi(KL( f^0_{k,-k}f^0_{-k},f_{l,k,-k}f^0_{-k})$ $>\delta+\delta_{k,l}^*|.) $ goes to zero almost surely for all $ k$, as the number of observations goes to infinity. \end{thm} Next, we derive the posterior convergence rate under the model misspecification.
 For a sequence $\epsilon_n$ converging to zero, we assume \begin{itemize}